FlowHerFlowHer

 Are oily hair, shedding, and the menstrual cycle related?

-Scalp and hair are affected by body state too
+Scalp and hair are affected by recovery too

 Some people notice oilier scalp, flatter hair, or more shedding after a period of high stress or poor sleep.
 Hair and scalp state can be influenced by hormones, stress, sleep, nutrition, illness, medications, and hair care habits.